joey-david/gpt-2/README.md

 # GPT-2 Implementation from Scratch

-A complete implementation of GPT-2 (Generative Pre-trained Transformer 2) from scratch using PyTorch, trained on the complete works of Charles Dickens.
+A complete implementation of GPT-2 (Generative Pre-trained Transformer 2) from scratch using PyTorch, trained on the complete works of Shakespeare.

 ## 🚀 Features